j-max/gutenberg_recommender/README.md

 gutenberg_recommender
 ==============================

+The code in this repository will use supervised learning predict the author of a sentence.
+When the model is trained, a user will be able to write a sentence, input it into a web application, and learn which author the sentence most resembles.

+The initial goal of this model will be to predict a sentence's author correctly 75% of the time.
+In other words, I will first aim to achieve a model **accuracy of .75.**

 > The goal of this project is to use natural language processing to make [Project Gutenberg](https://www.gutenberg.org/) reading recommendations.
 Project Gutenberg is an online source of free eBooks.
 The end product is a Flask app which allows a user to submit a snippet of text and recieve three texts that they might enjoy reading for free on Project Gutenberg.

 Data
 ==============================
+The initial models in this repository were trained on the Project Gutenberg Corpus packaged in the NLTK Gutenberg corpus.
+Look into the [data preprocessing folder](./notebooks/preprocessing') to see how the texts were prepared for analysis and modeling.

 The data for this project includes a selection of the Top 100 books read on Project Gutenberg as tracked in February 2019.

-The text of these books were scraped from the site using Selenium (at a respectful ping rate) and beautiful soup.
+The text of these books were scraped from the site using Selenium (at a respectful ping rate) and Beautiful Soup.
 The raw book text was then stored in a Mongo database.
 See [here](notebooks/Gut_scrape.ipynb) for the associated code.

 Text Preparation
 ==============================